-The law manifests itself in film noir not just as the legally defined framework of the actual law, but also as the law of patriarchy, which defines the cultural environment.
-In a traditional world (the world before the WWII) patriarchy – the masculine law – defined the culturally acceptable position (and so the determination) of masculine identity and desires inside a world that was perfectly recognisable by men.
+The law manifests itself in film noir not just as the legally defined framework of actual law enforcement, but also as the law of patriarchy, which depicts the cultural environment.
+In a traditional world (the world before the WWII) patriarchy – the masculine law – defined the culturally acceptable position (and so the determination) of male identity and desires inside a world that was perfectly recognisable by men.

-The hero, often an investigative detective, seeks to restore order by exposing and counterminding a criminal conspiracy.
+The hero, often an investigative detective, seeks to restore order by exposing and countermanding a criminal conspiracy.

 Male suspense thriller

-The hero is in a position of inferiority, with regard to both the criminal conspirator and the police (he is blackmailed or accused of a crime) and seeks to restore himself to a position of security by eradicating the enigma.
+The hero is in a position of inferiority as opposed to both the criminal conspirator and the police.
+Sometimes, he is blackmailed, sometimes he’s accused of a crime.
+Always he seeks to restore himself to a position of security by eradicating the enigma.

-This is a more problematic form of noir, where the position of the hero is always at risk and it’s never sure whether he will succeed in restoring the law and his own identity.
+This is a more problematic form of noir, where the position of the hero is constantly at risk, and it’s never sure whether he will succeed in restoring the law and his own identity.

 In fact, he often doesn’t.
 (Out of the Past)